Dirgeguy/TRC-Project-1/README.md

 In March month, the commons stocks and ETF are negatively correlated with covid data.

-21% to 60% with positive cases, 24% to 63% with negative cases and 13% to 50% with negative cases.
+21% to 60% with positive cases, 24% to 63% with negative cases and 13% to 50% with death cases.
 On an average the communications sector was hit by the pandemic and the impact was 56% negative performance.

 From April month however, except one common stock under comparison, all the others are positively correlated to the covid data, with a range of 29% to 95% with positive cases, 28% to 94% with negative cases and 32% to 98% with death cases.